requestbite/proxy/README.md

 ## About

-Since it's almost impossible for webapps (such as [Slingshot](https://s.requestbite.com)) to successfully make HTTP requests to arbitrary HTTP resources because of CORS restrictions, a proxy is needed.
+Since it's almost impossible for webapps (such as [Slingshot](https://s.requestbite.com)) to directly make HTTP requests to arbitrary HTTP resources because of CORS restrictions, a proxy is needed.
 This repo holds the proxy used by Slingshot.
-It's written in Go and hosted at [p.requestbite.com](https://p.requestbite.com/health) which is the one used by default by Slingshot, but nothing prevents you from running it yourself (and configuring Slingshot to use it).
+It's written in Go and hosted at [p.requestbite.com](https://p.requestbite.com/health) which is the one used by default by Slingshot.
+However, nothing prevents you from running it yourself (and configuring Slingshot to use it).

 Running it yourself means you don't have to proxy any requests via our servers (unless you want to) and it means you can access resources normally not